TheMMcOfficial/Nethunter-Nexus_6P-LOS10/README.md

 adb shell "su -c 'chmod +x /system/xbin/nexutil && chmod +x /system/lib64/kalilibnexmon.so && chmod +x /system/lib64/libnexmon.so'"
 ```

-17- For the support of multiple wifi card go to magisk and install nethunter-magisk-wifi-firmware by rithvikvibhu.
+17- For the support of multiple external wifi cards go to magisk and install nethunter-magisk-wifi-firmware by rithvikvibhu.
 You can see the list of card supported here: https://github.com/rithvikvibhu/nh-magisk-wifi-firmware

 ## Sources: